unfrm/posts/blog/Deploying-Python-web-apps-with-nginx-and-Gunicorn/Deploying Python web apps with nginx and Gunicorn.md

 # A few finishing touches

-You might noticed that launching our Gunicorn instance as an active job is not something that is very convenient to use.
+You might noticed that launching our Gunicorn instance as an active job is not a handy thing, isn't it?
 From this point we have two options - we can either daemonize the Gunicorn process, or we can use a separate monitoring tools.

-Daemon-izing a process is easy, all you have to do is just to use a **-D** key with your starting parameters.
+Daemonizing a process is easy, all you have to do is just to use a **-D** key with your starting parameters.
 With that your server will be detached from the terminal and entered the background.
 However, you have to repeat it every time after rebooting your server.
 Let's try something more flexible.

 I prefer to use Gunicorn with <a href="http://smarden.org/runit/" target="_blank">runit</a>.
-To create a new configuration file for our test app, let's run our favourite text editor:
+To create a new configuration file for our test app, let's run our favorite text editor:

 	#!/bin/sh